Disused railway stations on the Riviera Line

-The railway branch line from Newton Abbot to Kingswear in Devon, England, is unusual as a large majority of the stations are still open for traffic.
-Of the eleven stations, seven are still open so there are only four disused railway stations on this line, a much lower proportion than most similar lines that do not serve big cities.
+The railway branch line from Newton Abbot to Kingswear in Devon, England, is unusual as a large proportion of the stations are still open for traffic.
+Of the eleven stations, five are still open so there are six disused railway stations on this line, a lower proportion than most similar lines that do not serve big cities.

 The South Devon Railway opened a branch line to Torquay (later "Torre") on 18 December 1848.
 This line was extended to Paignton by the Dartmouth and Torbay Railway on 2 August 1859, finally reaching Kingswear on 16 August 1864.
-The section from Newton Abbot to Paignton is now part of Network Rail's Riviera Line, while the section from Paignton to Kingswear is now the Paignton and Dartmouth Steam Railway.
+The section from Newton Abbot to Paignton is now part of Network Rail's Riviera Line, while the section from Paignton to Kingswear is now the Dartmouth Steam Railway.